 Funding Stack

-A single day of adult day care can only be paid by ONE funding source, but families often layer across days.
-A common Florida pattern: Monday-Wednesday paid by NFCSP voucher, Thursday-Friday paid by ADI voucher, with the family covering occasional gap days privately.
+A single day of adult day care can be paid by only one funding source, but families often layer across days.
+A common Florida pattern is to pay some weekdays with an NFCSP voucher and others with an ADI voucher, covering occasional gap days privately.

 Rail 10: The Private Respite Stack